OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 You may check the Munge_ log file ``/var/log/munge/munged.log`` for any warnings or errors.

-Configure the auth/slurm authentication plugin
+The new auth/slurm authentication plugin
 --------------------------------------------------

 For an overview of authentication see the Authentication_Plugins_ page.